Chart Color Schemes

 Population

-Population growth drivers in Essendon West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Essendon West are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Essendon West's population is estimated at around 1,713.
-This reflects an increase of 154 people since the 2021 Census, which reported a population of 1,559.
-The change was inferred from AreaSearch's estimate of resident population at 1,684 following examination of ABS's latest ERP data release in June 2024 and an additional 31 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,663 persons per square kilometer.
-Essendon West's growth rate of 9.9% since the 2021 census exceeded both the SA3 area average at 4.5% and the national average.
-Population growth was primarily driven by overseas migration contributing approximately 63.0% of overall population gains during recent periods.
+The Essendon West statistical area's population is estimated at around 1,723 as of November 2025.
+This reflects an increase of 164 people since the 2021 Census, which reported a population of 1,559 people.
+The change was inferred from the resident population of 1,693 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,672 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Essendon West's growth rate of 10.5% since the 2021 census exceeded the SA3 area's growth rate of 7.3%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 63.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises Victorian State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Essendon West is expected to expand by 222 persons to 2041, reflecting an increase of 9.8% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, an above median population growth is projected for the Essendon West (SA2), with the area expected to expand by 225 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.3% in total over the 17 years.

 Frequently Asked Questions - Population